 We rely on each and every member of the fleet to submit nominations so we can recognize the best members of our community who are putting in the time and effort to make this a fun place to be.
 So we need your help!
 If you don’t nominate your peers and mentors for awards, they won’t get recognized.
 We want to encourage everyone to be really free with their nominations – there’s no penalty in putting in a nomination that doesn’t ultimately get the award.
 But ships that have fewer nominations tend to end up having fewer award winners – so don’t be shy!
 Multiple nominations from members of a ship for any given award can help send a signal to reviewers that a certain person is really deserving, but also one really great nomination can be the deciding factor for someone to win an award.

-If you have any questions, talk to your Commanding Officer or First Officer, or post in the thread on our forums.
+If you have any questions, talk to your Commanding Officer or First Officer, or head into the chatroom’s #awards2020 channel to ask other members.

 Click here to start your award nominations now!
 Nominations close on Wednesday, June 10 at 11:45pm Pacific time.